lawrencewoodman/techtinkering.com/content/articles/2013-04-16-beginning-assembly-programming-on-the-commodore-vic-20.md

 _For cassette replace the `08` with `01`_.

-Note that, unlike the other Vicmon commands, we must use commas to separate the arguments.
+Note that, unlike the other VICMON commands, we must use commas to separate the arguments.
 Using the memory location `$1422` noted above, this saves the region of memory from `$1400` to `$1421` inclusive.
 The end memory address must be given as one past the real end address.

-If you turn your machine off, or do a hard reset from an emulator and go back into Vicmon.
+If you turn your machine off, or do a hard reset from an emulator and go back into VICMON.
 You can now load the program back off cassette or disk:
 ```` text
 .L "HELLO",08
 ````

 _Again replace the `08` with `01` for cassette_.

-If we wanted to access our saved program from basic without a Vicmon cartridge, then you would just change the `BRK` instruction to an `RTS` instruction before saving.
+If we wanted to access our saved program from basic without a VICMON cartridge, then you would just change the `BRK` instruction to an `RTS` instruction before saving.
 To load the program from BASIC:
 ```` basic
 LOAD "HELLO",8,1
 ````